Breaching the light barrier without paradoxes: Acknowledgements

 \section{Acknowledgements}

 I would like to acknowledge the support and kindness of my supervisor and employer Prof. Junggi Yoon (JRG, Holography and Black Holes), APCTP, Pohang, Republic of Korea without which this initiative would not have been possible.
 APCTP is supported through the Science and Technology Promotion Fund and Lottery Fund of the Korean Government.
-I would also like to acknowledge the moral support of Hare Krishna Movement, Pune, India.
 This research is dedicated to the people of India and the Republic of Korea for their steady support of research in theoretical science.
 This work was supported by the NRF grant funded by the Korea government (MSIT) (No. 2022R1A2C1003182).